alsosprachben/mnvkd/README.md

 From `vk_http11.c` and `vk_rfc.h`, an HTTP/0.9,1.0,1.1 server, with a response handler `http11_response` using a simple SAPI of:
 1. a request struct,
 2. the streaming entity readable until `vk_readhup()`, and
-3. the response directly written by the response handler -- that is, a raw response line and headers, no `Status` header like CGI).
+3. the response directly written by the response handler -- that is, a raw response line and headers, no `Status` header like CGI.

 See the Standard I/O blocking operations for writing HTTP response line and headers in the response handler.